robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 Robot Framework's `TRY/EXCEPT` syntax is inspired by Python's `exception handling`__ syntax.
 It has same `TRY`, `EXCEPT`, `ELSE` and `FINALLY` branches as Python and they also mostly work the same way.
-A difference is that Python uses lowe case `try`, `except`, etc. but with Robot Framework all this kind of syntax must use upper case letters.
+A difference is that Python uses lower case `try`, `except`, etc. but with Robot Framework all this kind of syntax must use upper case letters.
 A bigger difference is that with Python exceptions are objects and with Robot Framework you are dealing with error messages as strings.